Maintenance Solar Panels

 If you're like most of us, and don't have access to a solar panel cleaning robot, the best solution is always the simplest and safest.
 If birds are your enemies, then the hose is your friend, the hose, and the rain.
 You’d be surprised how much standard tap water can dissolve and wash away dirt particles and bird poo.
 You can do this from the safety of the ground level.
 Simply, aim and fire.
 In no time, that dirt will be cleared, and you’ll have shining, clean solar panels.

-In fact, most solar brands recommend purely waiting for the rain, and in most circumstances, this is sufficient enough to clear any debris, leaf or dirt.
+In fact, most solar brands recommend purely waiting for the rain, and in most circumstances, this is sufficient to clear any debris, leaf or dirt.

 Can you pressure wash solar panels?

-If you are going clean your solar panels yourself, avoid pressure washers, harsh cleaning chemicals and abrasive scrubers - as these might damage your solar panels.
+If you are going clean your solar panels yourself, avoid pressure washers, harsh cleaning chemicals and abrasive scrubbers - as these might damage your solar panels.
 Instead, use water, a gentle soap like dishwashing detergent and a soft brush to get the buildup out of the corners.

 Apart from the hose and tap water, diluting some standard detergent is your next safest option.
 Don’t go overboard; you don’t want to leave any residue which may actually be harmful for the lifetime of the system.
 A little bit goes a long way.
 If you can add it into a spray bottle that attaches to your hose, you’ve got it made in the shade.
 Don’t forget to rinse.